nlouie/nlouie-intro-to-python-atbs/src/demo0.md

 print('It is good to meet you ' + my_name)
 ```

+    Al
+    It is good to meet you Al

 Remember that expressions can always evaluate to a single value.
 If `'Al'` is the value stored in `my_name`, then this expression evaluates to `'It is good to meet you, Al'`.
 This single string value is then passed to `print()`, which prints it on the screen.

 ### The `len()` Function